NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 This post is in response to Kirsten’s article and video Black Hole Sun.
 Kirsten is an extremely talented individual who happens to be quite knowledgeable about the fields of physics and cosmology, having twenty years of experience and a Ph.D. to her name.
 Please check out Kirsten’s article and/or video.
 Also, be sure to check out Kirsten’s books on Amazon.

 [01:22] Thus begins an excellent discussion of the wavelength of a photon in a medium with an index of refraction.
-In NPQG, spacetime is implemented with a superfluid gas of particles and this gas has a permittivity and permeability that is related to the temperature (energy) of the gas.
+In NPQG, spacetime is implemented with an æther of particles and this æther has a permittivity and permeability that is related to the energy of the æther.
 These determine the speed of light in that medium as well as the wavelength (and frequency) of the light in that medium.
-In spacetime gas the temperature increases according to proximity and density of matter-energy.
-The net gradient of the spacetime gas temperature around any particle is the gravitational vector around that particle.
+Spacetime æther energy increases according to proximity and density of matter-energy.
+The net gradient of the spacetime æther energy around any particle is the gravitational vector around that particle.

 The refractive index n of electromagnetic radiation equals where εr is the material’s relative permittivity, and μr is its relative permeability.Wikipedia

-Pause and think about the index of refraction in the context of NPQG spacetime gas.
-As every photon navigates the universe, it is constantly influenced by the instantaneous permittivity and permeability of the spacetime gas as it passes through.
-It might be miniscule fluctuations in refractive index in deep space or significant deviations in refractive index near a dense object where the gradient of spacetime gas temperature yields a strong gravitational field.
+Pause and think about the index of refraction in the context of NPQG spacetime æther.
+As every photon navigates the universe, it is constantly influenced by the instantaneous permittivity and permeability of the spacetime æther as it passes through.
+It might be miniscule fluctuations in refractive index in deep space or significant deviations in refractive index near a dense object where the gradient of spacetime æther temperature yields a strong gravitational field.
 Thus the photon’s speed, wavelength, frequency, and direction are constantly shifting with no energy loss.
-A key question is whether the photon slowly loses energy through some very tiny leakage, and if so, is that a continuous or discrete process.
-We presume that it is a non-scattering transaction or otherwise we would not see coherent light from distant sources.
-The most likely cause is expanding spacetime gas local to each galaxy.
+A photon slowly loses energy as it passes through expanding spacetime æther local to each galaxy (which is in opposition to the expansions of neighbor galaxies).
 Exactly how does this work?
-Energy is conserved, so if photons lose energy then does spacetime gas gain energy?
+Energy is conserved, so if photons lose energy then does spacetime æther gain energy?
+It must.

 Throughout the video Kirsten includes authoritative and factually supported criticisms of the way science has been conducted in the field of physics and cosmology since World War II.
 I largely agree with her assessments and the fresh angles she brings to this subject.
 There seems to be a growing number of authoritative physicists leveling critiques at the field and I certainly hope that this will lead to reform of the field sooner rather than later.
 I’m placing my hopes on NPQG as a solution that can potentially be the catalyst for a revolution.